jiangsheng/jiangsheng.github.io/docs/README.rst

 .. meta::
    :description: This is Sheng Jiang’s documentation.
+Only Game guides, blogs and Grandma’s handbook at the moment.
+Game guides currently have the following games: Axis and Alli

 Read me First
 ======================================